 - a.
 ARNG semi-annual inventories will be conducted March and September. - b.
-The State/Territory CPC Program POC will provide the ARNG-LGM CPC Program Management Team with the results of the semi-annual CHP application utilization inventory no later than the 30th of March and September. - c.
-Specific instructions for completing the inventory will be provided by the ARNG-LGM CPC Program Management Team along with individual State/Territory spreadsheet no later than 30 days prior to the $1^{\rm st}$ of March and September.
+The State/Territory CPC Program POC will provide the ARNG G-44(M) CPC Program Management Team with the results of the semi-annual CHP application utilization inventory no later than 30 March and September. - c.
+Specific instructions for completing the inventory will be provided by the ARNG G-44(M) CPC Program Management Team along with individual State/Territory spreadsheet no later than 30 days prior to 01 March and 01 September.
 Figures 6-1 and 6-2 provide a snapshot of the semi-annual inventory format.